‘We don’t speculate’: How AP counts votes and calls races

 HOW AP GATHERS THE VOTES

 Shortly before polls close, roughly 4,000 stringers — temporary freelancers — arrive at county election offices.
-As officials begin to release results, these stringers phoning in the raw vote totals to AP colleagues around the country.
+As officials begin to release results, these stringers phone in the raw vote totals to AP colleagues around the country.

 More that 800 vote entry clerks, working remotely this year because of the coronavirus pandemic, answer those calls, take down the tally and enter the results into AP’s election database.
 Since many states and counties display their election night results on websites, some clerks monitor those sites and enter those results into the database, too.